bruvellu/cephalic-furrow/3-text/furrow.md

-In fact, the simultaneous expansion of mitotic domains in the head and the extension of the germ band from the trunk generate a convergent zone of tissue interactions seem to make the folding at the head--trunk interface inevitable without the presence of the cephalic furrow.
-Thus, our work suggests that the cephalic furrow in *Drosophila* act as a buffer to the tissue interactions at the head--trunk boundary.
-Under genetic control, the cephalic furrow primes the position of folding, generating a single predictable fold that directs the convergent tissue flows from the head and from the trunk, and transiently stores epithelial tissue out-of-plane.
+In fact, the simultaneous expansion of mitotic domains in the head and the extension of the germ band from the trunk generate a convergent zone of tissue interactions that seem to make the folding at the head--trunk interface inevitable without the presence of the cephalic furrow.
+Thus, our work suggests that the cephalic furrow in *Drosophila* acts as a buffer to the tissue interactions at the head--trunk boundary.
+Under genetic control, the cephalic furrow primes the position of folding, generating a single predictable fold that directs the convergent tissue flows from the head and from the trunk.
 By anticipating the potential mechanical stress in the monolayer epithelium, the cephalic furrow thus prevents tissue instability, and the potential downsides associated with erratic buckling, such as disruptions in cell-to-cell interactions or short-range signaling.
 The evolution of the cephalic furrow, thus, might have provided a stress-free solution for tissue flows during gastrulation.
 Further comparative work in insect development has the potential to clarify the evolutionary context for the evolution of the cephalic furrow and reveal a glimpse of the complex mechanical underpinnings of gastrulation dynamics around the head--trunk boundary of bilaterians.

 <!--Therefore, the cephalic furrow has a physical role that counteracts the tissue-wide stresses generated by the mitotic domains and germ band extension during gastrulation.-->